szhan311/ddcod_pdn/readme.md

 # Crew dispatch

-MILP \cite{7812566, 8587140}, DP \cite{carvalho2007dynamic}, second-order conic programming (SOCP) \cite{pang2023dynamic} PSO[Fanucchi2021] AlphaZero[Shuai2023]
-Toward a synthetic model for distribution system restoration and crew dispatch.
-[2019] Power distribution system outage management with co-optimization of repairs, reconﬁguration, and DG dispatch.
-[2018] Dynamic restoration of large-scale distribution network contingencies: Crew dispatch assessment.
-[2007] Dynamic restoration of active distribution networks by coordinated repair crew dispatch and cold load pickup.
-[2023] A multiobjective algorithm to determine patrol sequences for out-of-service nodes in power distribution feeders.
-[2021] Post-storm repair crew dispatch for distribution grid restoration using stochastic Monte Carlo tree search and deep neural networks.
+- Toward a synthetic model for distribution system restoration and crew dispatch.
+[2019]
+- Power distribution system outage management with co-optimization of repairs, reconﬁguration, and DG dispatch.
+[2018]
+- Dynamic restoration of large-scale distribution network contingencies: Crew dispatch assessment.
+[2007]
+- Dynamic restoration of active distribution networks by coordinated repair crew dispatch and cold load pickup.
 [2023]
+- A multiobjective algorithm to determine patrol sequences for out-of-service nodes in power distribution feeders.
+[2021]
+- Post-storm repair crew dispatch for distribution grid restoration using stochastic Monte Carlo tree search and deep neural networks.
+[2023]
 # Volt-VAR control

 - A graph policy network approach for Volt-Var Control in power distribution systems. [[paper](https://www.sciencedirect.com/science/article/pii/S0306261922008479)][2022][lee2022graph]
    - We propose a framework that combines RL with graph neural networks and study the benefits and limitations of graph-based policy in the [VVC](https://www.sciencedirect.com/topics/engineering/volt-var-control) setting.
 - Model-augmented safe reinforcement learning for Volt-VAR control in power distribution networks. [[paper](https://www.sciencedirect.com/science/article/pii/S0306261922002148)][2022][gao2022model]
-   - to improve the algorithm’s performance when learning from limited data, we propose a novel mutual information [regularization](https://www.sciencedirect.com/topics/engineering/regularization) neural network for the safety layer.
+   - To improve the algorithm’s performance when learning from limited data, we propose a novel mutual information [regularization](https://www.sciencedirect.com/topics/engineering/regularization) neural network for the safety layer.
 - Two-Stage Volt/Var Control in Active Distribution Networks With Multi-Agent Deep Reinforcement Learning Method. [[paper](https://ieeexplore.ieee.org/abstract/document/9328796)][2021][sun2021two]
-   - proposes a two-stage deep reinforcement learning (DRL)-based real-time VVC method to mitigate fast voltage violation while minimizing the network power loss.
+   - We proposes a two-stage deep reinforcement learning (DRL)-based real-time VVC method to mitigate fast voltage violation while minimizing the network power loss.
    - The real-time VVC problem is formulated and solved using a multi-agent deep deterministic policy gradient (MADDPG) method, which features offline centralized training and online decentralized application.
 - Online Multi-Agent Reinforcement Learning for Decentralized Inverter-Based Volt-VAR Control. [[paper](https://ieeexplore.ieee.org/abstract/document/9356806)][2021][liu2021online]
    - In this framework, the VVC problem is formulated as a constrained Markov game and we propose a novel multi-agent constrained soft actor-critic (MACSAC) reinforcement learning algorithm.
 MACSAC is used to train the control agents online, so the accurate ADN model is no longer needed.